kene111/Personal_Projects/README.md

 ### Recent Projects (2021)

 ### Malawi News Classification :
 My solution notebook to the Zindi NLP competition on text classification centered on news articles.
 More information can be found [here](https://zindi.africa/competitions/ai4d-malawi-news-classification-challenge).
+For this challenge various machine learning algorithms were used but the logistic regression algorithm out performed them.